-Can You Use Dehumidifier Water To Water Plants?
+Can You Use Dehumidifier for Plants?
+Not Before You Read This First!

 And indeed a good dehumidifier such as the 70-pint Frigidaire dehumidifier that we reviewed earlier can do a good job.